kelvin0/ImageAutomation/index.md

 #3.
 Open the desired product image in Photoshop (star).
 star = ps.Open(r"star.jpg")

 #4.
 Copy the desired product image into the default product image.
-This updates the Smart Object.
+This also updates our background image.
+star_copy = star.ArtLayers.Item(1).Copy() # Place copy of desired product image on clipboard
+ps.ActiveDocument = ball                  # Set as active image in Photoshop pasted_layer = ball.Paste()               # Paste copy from clipboard
+ball.Save()                               # We apply new image to smart object layer.

 #5.
 Save the background image as JPEG.
 This is our final image we want to generate with mountains and the star.